 Men’s 1930s sport coats were quite cool, colorful, and bold with the use of big patterns and unique textures.
 The fit was large with padded shoulders, wide notch or peak lapels, and a slightly curved jacket at the high waist.
 Large pockets provided plenty of room to hold a case of cigarettes, a cigar, pipe, hanky, and some money.

-Pattern sport coats were paired with solid light pants in ivory, grey, khaki tan, blue, or white.
+Patterned sport coats were paired with solid light pants in ivory, grey, khaki tan, blue, or white.
 Solid jackets paired equally well with patterned trousers.
 Different textures could be mixed as well.
 A brown tweed sport coat pairs with subtle striped brown trousers below.
 The mix of solid and patterned or textured clothing introduced a new casual style to otherwise formal attire.

 Men’s High Waisted, Wide Leg Pants

 Most 1930s men’s trousers were quite wide compared to today’s slim-fitting trend.
 They came in solid colors as well as big plaids, checks, and windowpane that were more interesting and more casual than their dress pant siblings.
 In summer, white, ivory, light grey, and light tan were preferred over dark colors.
 Light wools were gradually being replaced by light flannels, linen, sailcloth, gabardine, and rayon blends.
-In fall/winter, the brown corduroy pant was a comfortable, soft and casual pant option.
+In fall/winter, the brown corduroy pant was a comfortable, soft, and casual pants option.

 Trousers belted about 3 inches or so above the navel and hung down in long column-like shapes.
 The crotch was a deep drop to mid-thigh for ample room.
 Pant legs cuffed at the bottom for more casual wear, and were straight hemmed for more professional attire.
 A strongly pressed pleat down the center completed the look in the mid to late 1930s.